Aim: The aim of this investigation was to assess the efficacy and force decay of elastomeric chains based on their morphology and elongation extent.

-Materials and Methods: Two-hundred-and-seventy elastics from 3 brands [Ortho Technology (OT), American Orthodontics (AO), G&H, 10 specimens ×27 subgroups] were stretched for 40%, 60%, and 100% elongations.
-Their initial forces were measured.
-After 4 weeks of incubation in artificial saliva, their residual forces were measured.
-Forces and force decays were compared across brands, morphologies, and stretching extents (α=0.001).
+Methods: Two-hundred-and-seventy elastics from three companies [Ortho Technology (OT), American Orthodontics (AO), G&H, 10 specimens ×27 subgroups] were elongated to 40%, 60%, and 100% and the initial forces were measured.
+Then after four weeks of incubation in artificial saliva, the residual forces were measured.
+Forces and force decays were compared across brands, morphologies, and elongation extents (α=0.001).

 Results: Forces degraded significantly over time (repeated-measures ANOVA, P<0.001).
-There were significant differences among levels of all parameters, in terms of the initial forces, residual forces, and force degradation (3-way ANOVA, P<0.001).
-Most of Tukey post hoc tests were significant (P<0.001).
-The longer the stretching extent, the higher the force waste (partial correlation coefficient, r=0.885, P< 0.001).
+Significant differences existed among the levels of all parameters, in terms of the initial forces, residual forces, and force degradation (3-way ANOVA, P<0.001).
+Results of most of the Tukey post hoc tests were significant (P<0.001).
+The longer the elongation extent, the higher the force waste (partial correlation coefficient, r=0.885, P< 0.001).

-Conclusion: The initial force was improved when using the OT brand, utilizing closed chains, and by elongating the elastic for 100%.
-Force loss would be minimized using the G&H brand, open elastics, and 40% elongations.
-Using OT, closed elastics, and 100% elongations would cause the highest residual forces after a month.
-However, the initial forces provided by the 100% elongations would not be much healthy.
-Force loss would be increased while using OT brand, using closed elastics, and with 100% elongations.
-The lowest residual forces were seen in the AO brand, long elastics, and those stretched for 40%.
+Conclusion: Initial force was improved when using the OT brand and closed elastics, and by stretching the elastic to 100%.
+Force loss was minimized when using the G&H brand and open elastics, and by stretching to 40%.
+Using the OT brand and closed elastics, and 100% stretching caused the highest residual forces after a month.
+However, the initial forces provided by the 100% elongations were not sound.
+Force loss was increased by using the OT brand and closed elastics, and with 100% elongations.
+The lowest residual forces were seen in the AO brand, long elastics, and those elongated to 40%.